Ukraine, Russia trade claims after blast rocks Crimean town - KTVZ

 Associated Press

 KYIV, Ukraine (AP) — Russian and Ukrainian officials have given conflicting accounts of what appeared to be a brazen attack on Russian cruise missiles being transported by train in Moscow-annexed Crimea.
 A Ukrainian military spokesperson hinted that Kyiv was behind the explosion late Monday that reportedly destroyed multiple Kalibr missiles near the town of Dzhankoi.
-While the remarks by Natalia Humeniuk echoed an earlier statement from Ukraine’s military intelligence agency, both stopped short of claiming responsibility.
-Russian-installed authorities in Crimea, by contrast, denied that an attack on the railway took place, and said that a Ukrainian drone strike targeted civilian infrastructure in Dzhankoi.
+But Ukrainian officials on Tuesday stopped short of claiming responsibility.
+Russian-installed authorities in Crimea by contrast denied that an attack on the railway took place and said that a Ukrainian drone strike targeted civilian infrastructure in Dzhankoi.